CharlieApell/shangri-la/README.md

 ### Code Used

 All of the codes used are from the LMS, w3schools and through Chrome Developer Tools.
+The code for the social media in the footer was taken from Love Running.

 ### Content